saikumarmk/website/urara/guide-to-tech-1/+page.md

 - MonSec: A cybersecurity club that runs workshops on the cybersecurity field, such as penetration testing, reverse engineering, cryptography, OSINT, and so on.
 They run weekly workshops and participate in CTFs (Capture The Flag)
 - WIRED (FITS): The faculty's official society, which is concerned with social events, technical events, and various other broadly IT-related activities.
 - Commerce and Computing Association (CCA): A club that blends commerce and computing (with the intersection usually being tech consulting).
 They run more social/networking-related events.
 - Monash Deep Neuron (MDN): An engineering student team that focuses on deep learning and high-powered computing.
-Student teams are more involved, as you'll be trained in deep learning or high-power-computing, and then work on a project during your time there.
+Student teams are more involved, as you'll be trained in deep learning or high-power computing, and then work on a project during your time there.
 - Monash Algorithms and Problem Solving Society (MAPS): A student team focused on competitive programming, with weekly workshops on various competitive programming topics.
 I'd recommend this if you have an interest in the more competitive companies.

 As for how much involvement you should aim for, that's a matter of choice.
 You can rock up to most of the events/workshops these clubs run, and talk to the regulars/committee members to learn more, or you could become a committee member yourself, which is definitely a positive on a resume.